lwarnt/imap-archive/README.md

 # imap-archive

-Archives emails from an IMAP server and saves them as `.eml` files.
+Archives emails from an IMAP server as `.eml` files.

 By default, fetches from all mailboxes one at a time and only those, which don't exist locally.
 That means, on the first run it will get everything, but for subsequent runs only new items.